ArnoJims/Habit-Master/README.md

 ### 3. Completing a Habit

 When completing a habit you will select from a list of your current habits which one you would like to complete.
-If a habit has already been complete today it will not appear in the list.
+If a habit has already been completed today it will not appear in the list.
 If you have completed all your habits you will receive a well deserved congradulations and be directed back to the main menu.

 <img width="1477" height="755" alt="image" src="https://github.com/user-attachments/assets/d69a84d3-7d51-4c42-b2f0-a985a24573a5" />